22 Top-Rated Beaches in California

 Centerville Beach is nine miles long and surrounded by high cliffs.
 Except for a parking area, there are no facilities at the beach.
 Instead of lawn chairs and umbrellas, visitors will see driftwood strewn across the shore.

-About five miles (a 15-minute drive) from the beach is the quaint Victorian-era town of Ferndale, which is renowned for its restaurants and hotels.
-The Gingerbread Mansion Inn is a four-star bed-and-breakfast hotel in an opulent, exquisitely renovated Victorian house, right in the heart of Ferndale's historic downtown area.
+About five miles (a 15-minute drive) from the beach is Ferndale, one of the most charming small towns in California.
+This quaint Victorian-era village has an inviting Main Street lined with historic buildings and is renowned for its restaurants and hotels.
+The four-star Gingerbread Mansion Inn is a lavish bed-and-breakfast hotel that occupies an exquisitely renovated Victorian house, right in the heart of Ferndale's historic downtown area.